json-everything/json-everything-blog/_posts/2024/2024-04-17-better-json-pointer.md

 | 5.0.0 | 10    |  5,188.1 ns |  97.80 ns | 104.65 ns |  9.7885 |     20 KB |
 | 5.0.0 | 100   | 58,245.0 ns | 646.43 ns | 539.80 ns | 97.9004 |    200 KB |

-For parsing, run time is a higher, generally about 30%, but allocations are down 26%.
+For parsing, run time is higher, generally about 30%, but allocations are down 26%.

 For pointer math, run time and allocations are both down, about 20% and 15%, respectively.